Who is Daryl Davis and what can we learn from him?

 This is dangerous because pride is supposed to stem from accomplishments.
 If we start to view our race as an accomplishment, the subtle implication is that everyone not born that way is inferior.
 This is because pride, by its very nature, is a zero-sum game.
 Allow me to explain.

-If we break events down into their outcomes and the processes that lead to those outcomes, this means people can be proud of either how something turned out (the outcome) or the effort they put forth in pursuit of an outcome (the process).
-Your race isn’t something you put effort into choosing, so that eliminates the process aspect of it.
+If we break events down into their outcomes and the processes that lead to them, people can be proud of either how something turned out (the outcome) or the effort they put forth in pursuit of an outcome (the process).
+Your race isn’t something you put effort into choosing, so that eliminates the process aspect.
 This leaves the outcome.

-If you’re proud of being White, then it implies that it’s an accomplishment that no one else could accomplish.
+If you’re proud of being White, it implies that it’s an accomplishment no one else could accomplish.
 This is the same for being proud of being Black.
-If you derive your self-esteem and sense of importance from something that you had no control of, there is a bigger problem at hand: you are ashamed of who you are and the only way to find something to be proud of is to latch on to your race.
+If you derive your self-esteem and sense of importance from something you had no control over, there is a bigger problem: you are ashamed of who you are, and the only way to find something to be proud of is to latch on to your race.

 This reminds me of something Tony McAleer, a former white supremacist, said in his book “The Cure For Hate”:

 “Shame is self-dehumanization, whereas hate and racism are the external projections of that self-dehumanization.”

 “This book is by no means a how-to manual providing the solution to the racial plague on our planet—it is but one man’s pioneering approach. **Now, I can only hope that someone after me improves upon my method by using it as a springboard to launch a rocket that will soar into the future in the quest to improve race relations. **